-Mel Gibson's kilts-and-claymores epic Braveheart is probably still the most iconic representation of Scotland on film, and 20 years after its original release it has lost none of its appeal.
+Mel Gibson's kilts-and-claymores epic Braveheart is probably still the most iconic representation of Scotland on film, and nearly 30 years after its original release it has lost none of its appeal.
 The film's portrayal of thirteenth-century Highlanders has become a definitive cinematic portrait of Scottish people, customs, history and heritage.

 Most people know now that historical liberties were taken in making the film, as indeed they had to be - historic reality is rarely as interesting or as neat as cinema audiences demand! - so here is a rough guide to the rights and wrongs of this modern classic.

 For a start, the moniker 'the Brave Heart' originally belonged to Robert the Bruce, whose portrayal in the film is also regularly called into question.
 Bruce, in reality, was a powerful and heroic king, coming to the throne in 1306, the year after Wallace's death.